jbettencourtUiB/NPZ-Franks/README.md

 # NPZ-Franks
-A simple Nutrient-Phytoplankton-Zooplankton ecosystem model
+A simple Nutrient-Phytoplankton-Zooplankton ecosystem model implemented as a Jupyter notebook.

 ## Introduction